brandonleepiercy/gs-interview-prep/01-Start-Here/Concepts.md

         4. Polymorphism - Designing objects to share behaviors.
 This also means objects can override shared parent behaviors.
 Method overriding and method overloading are the two ways that child methods can overwrite parent methods.

 - ### Multi-Threading
+    - Multi-threading refers to utilizing computer architecture to execute multiple parts of a program at the same time.
+Improvements to CPU architecture itself (multiple-cores and increased speed) have enabled the execution of multiple functions concurrently.
+Typically multi-tasking can be achieved by running functions with different CPU cores at the same time, but for programs with many different functions "threads" can be created within a core.
+Multi-threading is the practice of using multiple threads within a core to execute two functions simultaneously.

+    - Using multiple threads to run concurrent functions is desirable because it's "lightweight" i.e. it frees up more cores to compute other functions at the same time.
+This enables a single CPU to do more, and for programs to be more complex in nature.
+The downside is that multi-threading is more unstable than using multiple cores alone.

+    - You can't program multi-threading with Javascript because the entirety of a compiled Javascript app is contained within a single thread (the reasoning might not be true I read this online, but either way JS doesn't support multi-threading)

 - ### Testing (Edge Cases)
 - ### The Full-Stack